 Teams should be comprised of no more than 12 members.
 On-site coordinators will arrange logistics for teams.
 Housing and food logistics vary based on work location.
 Some teams may be asked to help with their food preparation.
 Applicants must be at least 16 years old to participate.

 Team members must be in good physical health.
 Anyone with a chronic medical condition should not volunteer for these projects.
 Many areas of work will be quite hot and dusty.
-Volunteers will need to make sure the following shots are up to date: Typhoid, Hepatitis A and B, Pertussis, Flu and Tetanus.
+Recommended vaccines are Covid + booster, Typhoid Ukraine and Romania), Hepatitis A and B, Pertussis, Flu and Tetanus.
 Check with your healthcare provider and cdc.gov/travel for recommendations to the specific country destination.